Recovery of unpaid wages and superannuation

 A consent order will only be issued in circumstances where the parties prepare a draft written order, at the conclusion of the conference chaired by a Member of the Commission, and that draft written order is signed by all parties.

-If the issues are not resolved, the Commission Member will advise the Vice President and the matter will then be allocated to another Member of the Commission to conduct the hearing.
+If the issues are not resolved, the Commission Member will advise the Deputy President and the matter will then be allocated to another Member of the Commission to conduct the hearing.

 An applicant who wishes to consider their position after the conference or who does not wish the matter to immediately proceed must so notify the Commission Member at the conclusion of the conference.
 The application will then not be allocated to another Member until written advice is received from the applicant.